rjuju/rjuju.github.io/_posts/blog/2018-07-03-diagnostic-of-unexpected-slowdown.markdown

-On the system that had performance issue, with **16 GB** of shared buffers and **1500** long lived connections, the total memory size of the combined PTE was around 45 GB.
+On the system that had performance issue, with **16 GB** of shared buffers and **1500** long lived connections, the total memory size of the combined PTE was around **45 GB**!
 A rough approximation can be done with this small script:

 {% highlight bash %}
 for p in $(pgrep postgres); do grep "VmPTE:" /proc/$p/status; done | awk '{pte += $2} END {print pte / 1024 / 1024}'